IN THIS ARTICLE

-|Gravity||Gravity vector in the world.
+|Gravity||The world space gravity vector in meters per second squared.
 The default X, Y, and Z values are |

-|Continuous Collision Detection (CCD)||Enables continuous collision detection in the world.
+|Continuous Collision Detection (CCD)||Enables continuous collision detection (CCD) which can improve simulation results at the cost of performance.
 Disabled by default.|

-|Bounce Threshold Velocity||Relative velocity below which colliding objects will not bounce.
+|Bounce Threshold Velocity||The relative velocity below which colliding objects will not bounce.
 The default is |

 |Debug Draw Center of Mass Size||The size of the debug draw circle that represents the center of the mass.
 Possible values are from |

 |Debug Draw Center of Mass Color||The color of the debug draw circle that represents the center of mass.
 To specify a color, enter its RGB values in the text box.
-The color of the icon next to the text box shows the color that you entered.
+The icon displays the selected color.
 The default values are |

-|Global Collision Debug||Set up global collision debug draw.|
+|Global Collision Debug||Set the global collision debug draw visibility options.|

-|Global Collision Debug Color Mode||Set up debug color mode.|
+|Global Collision Debug Color Mode||Set the debug color mode.|

-|Joints Hierarchy Lead Color||Color of the lead half of a lead-follower joint connection line.|
+|Joints Hierarchy Lead Color||The color of the lead half of a lead-follower joint connection line.|

-|Joints Hierarchy Follower Color||Color of the follower half of a lead-follower joint connection line.|
+|Joints Hierarchy Follower Color||The color of the follower half of a lead-follower joint connection line.|

-|Joints Hierarchy Distance Threshold||Minimum distance required to draw from follower to joint.
-Distances shorter than this threshold will result in the line drawn from the joint to the lead.
+|Joints Hierarchy Distance Threshold||The minimum distance required to draw the line for the follower connection.
+Distances shorter than this threshold only draw the line for the lead connection.
 The default is |

-|Global wind tag||Tag used by PhysX wind system to detect entities that provide global wind data.|
+|Global wind tag||This tag is used by PhysX wind system to specify entities that provide global wind forces.|

-|Local wind tag||Tag used by PhysX wind system to detect entities that provide wind data localized to a collider volume.|
+|Local wind tag||This tag is used by PhysX wind system to specify entities that provide wind forces localized to a collider volume.|